kacperfin/who-wants-to-be-a-millionaire/README.md

 # who-wants-to-be-a-millionaire

-A little game in Java inspired by the iconic television game "Who Wants to Be a Millionaire?".
+A little game in Java inspired by the iconic television show "Who Wants to Be a Millionaire?".